qlands/FormShare/README.md

 FORMSHARE_ADMIN_PASSWORD=change_me_admin

 #Start MySQL and Elasticsearch
-sudo docker compose --env-file .env -f servers.yml up -d
+sudo docker-compose --env-file .env -f servers.yml up -d

 #Start FormShare
-docker compose --env-file .env -f formshare.yml up -d
+sudo docker-compose --env-file .env -f formshare.yml up -d

-Docker will pull the necessary images and run FormShare.
-After all images are pulled and all services run, you will be able to access FormShare at http://localhost:5900/.
+#Docker will pull the necessary images and run FormShare.
+After all images are pulled and
-From there you can poxy pass it using Apache.
+#all services run, you will be able to access FormShare at http://localhost:5900/.

 # RDS Notes:
 # In AWS if you use MySQL >= 8 in a RDS service you need to add the following permissions to your RDS root user: